 3. Shared FE's (Front ends) have a tendency to corrupt with a lot of users in.
-There are a multitude of factors that contribute to this.
+There is a multitude of factors that contribute to this.

-4. If your making any design changes in objects on the fly, then the user needs exclusive access to the DB.
+4. If you're making any design changes in objects on the fly, then the user needs exclusive access to the DB.

 Multiple Versions of Access